 Step 2: Fill Cracks / Holes and Seal the Wood Surface

-- After the filled areas have dried sufficiently, the next step is to seal the entire wood.
+- After the filled areas have dried sufficiently, the next step is to seal the entire piece of wood.
 Here too, you use the same laminating resin as for filling the cracks and holes.
 Spread it relatively generously over the entire surface of the wood to prevent the natural material from outgassing later.
 The investment in a non-hairy brush of good quality is absolutely worthwhile for this step.
 If loose brush hairs get into the distributed synthetic resin, they can only be removed again with great difficulty.
 This transparent sealant must then first be allowed to dry well.
-For this phase alone, you should plan an interruption of at least 5 hours.
+For this phase alone, you should plan a waiting time of at least 5 hours.
 The synthetic resin dries particularly evenly at temperatures between 18 and 24 degrees Celsius.
-When the surface sealant is finally well dry, you should finish off the inner edges manually with sandpaper.
+When the surface sealant is finally completely dry, you should finish off the inner edges manually with sandpaper.
 If you roughen the areas where resin and wood meet later with the sandpaper, the materials can bond particularly well at the edges in the next step.

-Step 3: Making the Formwork or Mould
+Step 3: Making the Formwork or Mold

 Images: left: brizmaker / shutterstock.com, right: Rawpixel.com / shutterstock.com

 - If this epoxy resin table guide is intended for building a rather small table, the smaller piece of wood can also be weighted down with a stone or similarly heavy object.
 However, do not use objects of financial or idealistic value as weights.
-After all, these could possibly come into contact with the resin when working with the resin and be damaged.
+After all, these could possibly come into contact with the resin when working with it and be damaged.